Instructor: Brian Klinkenberg

 Office Hours: Tues 12:30-1:30

 You must first download the Canada Land Use Monitoring Program (CLUMP) data for Edmonton from the Geogratis web site for (i.e., EDMAP66u.zip and EDMAB76u.zip).
 Unzip the files, and store the data in C:\data\Lab2\.
-(Reminder: Lab 1 contains the full details on how to find the data.)
-A description of the land uses documented in CLUMP (e.g., what is included in 'outdoor recreation' lands) is available here.
-Don't forget: ArcMap Etiquette

 Start ArcMap.
 Within ArcToolbox, import the interchange file (EDMAB##u.e00) (Conversion Tools / To Coverage / Import from E00).
 In the Import window, save the file in C:\data\Lab2\ as ED## [where ## is the year of your CLUMP file] and leave the File type as Basic types.
 It may appear that the import process fails, but if you click on the Add file button [+] you should be able to find the coverage file in C:\data\Lab2\.
+(When displaying the vector [or raster] files, you should import the legend scheme from one map to the other in order to be able to quickly visually compare the two maps.)

 In order to assist you in your interpretation of the Fragstats results, it is useful to explicitly state what CLUMP land uses are associated with each raster class.
 In order for Fragstats to know what the classes actually refer to (e.g., that class 1 represents Cropland), you need to create a class descriptors file for each year.
 This is a text file (with the extension fcd) that lists ID, Name, Enabled, IsBackground, where ID refers to the grid value associated with a particular land use, Name refers to the associated CLUMP land use, Enabled is a binary variable [true or false] that indicates whether that class should be included in the analyses [true] or not [false], and IsBackground is another binary variable [t or f] that tells Fragstats to either include that class in the analyses [false] or to treat that class as a background class [true].
 There should not be any blank lines in the fcd file (if so, the program will not run).

-Start Fragstats, and create a New file:
+Step 4: Start Fragstats, and create a New file:

 Accept the program defaults for all of the other values.
-Note that you have to run Fragstats three times, once for each raster file, and that the FCD file is specific to each raster file.
+Note that you have to run Fragstats two times, once for each raster file, and that the FCD file is specific to each raster file.

 For the purposes of this lab you will only be examining